 The Heart of the Mountain showed her the green circle below, but Faith gawked at the black sky.
 “Gosh, there aren’t even stars out here!”

 “Of course not.
 Reality is beneath us.”
 Faith noticed the green circle wasn’t smooth; razor-thin, wedge-shaped glaciers streaked from the bright center to the rim.
 Some glaciers were millimeters tall.
 Some were tall as trees.
 The Heart pointed to a green bulge on the horizon which warped the flow of the wedge-shaped glaciers.
 “That’s the wobble in the Wheel.”

 “I don’t know how to fix something like that.”

 “I understand.”
-The Heart sat cross-legged, if there even were any legs under their robes.
-“I can’t effectively communicate my predicament to you.
+The Heart sat cross-legged, if there even were any legs under the robes.
+“I can’t communicate my predicament to you.
 I must send you to an acquaintance.”

 “A Virgil.”
 The Heart commanded the white wing to sink near the green circle’s surface.